Experimental study of the distributions of off-diagonal scattering-matrix elements of quantum graphs with symplectic symmetry: Introduction

 Quantum graphs consisting of bonds of incommensurable lengths provide a suitable testbed for the theoretical study of closed~\cite{Kottos1997,Gnutzmann2004} and open~\cite{Kottos2000,Pluhar2014} quantum-chaotic systems.
 In distinction to quantum billiards and their microwave analogue all Wigner-Dyson symmetry classes of Dyson's threefold way have been realized with quantum graphs and microwave networks.
 According to the Bohigas-Giannoni-Schmit conjecture~\cite{Berry1979,Casati1980,Bohigas1984} the spectral properties of typical quantum systems with a chaotic classical dynamics are described by the Gaussian ensemble of random matrices with corresponding universality class~\cite{Mehta2004,Haake2018}.
 Assuming that there are no additional symmetries~\cite{Dyson1962,Leyvraz1996,Haake2018}, it is either the orthogonal one (GOE) for integer-spin time-reversal (\T) invariant systems~\cite{Hul2004,Lawniczak2008,Hul2012,Lawniczak2016,Dietz2017b,Lawniczak2019}, the unitary one (GUE) when \T invariance is violated~\cite{Hul2004,Lawniczak2010,Lawniczak2019b,Bialous2016,Lawniczak2020,Che2022} or the symplectic one (GSE) for \T invariant half-integer spin systems~\cite{Scharf1988,Dietz1990,Rehemanjiang2016,Lu2020,Che2021,Ramirez2022}.

 Quantum graphs were introduced by Linus Pauling~\cite{Pauling1936} as models for organic molecules.
 Due to their simplicity they are employed as basic mathematical objects~\cite{Imry1996,Pakonski2001,Texier2001,Kuchment2004,Gnutzmann2006,Kowal2009,Berkolaiko2013,Yusupov2019}, also for physical networks in the limit where the lengths of the wires are much larger than their widths~\cite{Kottos1997,Hul2004} and have been used to simulate a large variety of systems, e.g., quantum circuits~\cite{Jooya2016,Namarvar2016}, waveguide systems~\cite{Mittra1971,Post2012,Exner2015,Gnutzmann2022,Zhang2022,Ma2022} and realizations of high-dimensional multipartite quantum states~\cite{Krenn2017}.
-To construct graphs with symplectic symmetry, we followed the procedure proposed in~\cite{Rehemanjiang2016,Rehemanjiang2018}.
+Following the procedure proposed in~\cite{Rehemanjiang2016,Rehemanjiang2018}, we construct graphs with symplectic symmetry using two geometrically identical subgraphs that are coupled by a pair of bonds.
 It has been employed in~\cite{Lu2020,Che2021} and in~\cite{Lawniczak2023} to investigate spectral properties and the distributions of the diagonal elements of the $S$ matrix, respectively, of such systems.
 To obtain information on the off-diagonal $S$-matrix elements of open quantum-chaotic systems with symplectic symmetry, we added scattering channels to the usual construction scheme.